batcholi/XenonCode/README.md

 - `timer` Define the body of a function that will execute repeatedly at a specific frequency in Hz
 - `input` Define an input function
 - `;` or `//` Comments
+- an entry point defined by the implementation
 - one or more tabs, meaning we're within a function body, then the following rules apply:
-- an entry point defined by the implementation

-### Function body
+### Function body / Entry point
-- `var` Declare a new variable in this local scope
+- `var` Declare a new variable in this local scope (not accessible from outside of this function)
-- `array` Declare a new array in this local scope
+- `array` Declare a new array in this local scope (not accessible from outside of this function)
 - `$` To assign a new value to an existing variable
-- `@` To call a leading user-defined function
+- `@` To call a user-defined function
 - `output` Built-in function to send data to another device through a specific port
 - `foreach` loops through all items of an array
 - `repeat` loops a block of code n times
 - `while` loops as long as a condition evaluates to true
 - `break` stops a loop here as if it completed all iterations
-- `loop` stops this iteration of a loop here and run the next iteration immediately
+- `continue` stops this iteration of a loop here and run the next iteration immediately
 - `if` runs a block of code if a condition evaluates to true
 - `elseif` after a if, when the initial condition so far evaluates to false and a new condition evaluates to true
 - `else` after a if, when all conditions evaluated to false
 - `return` stop the execution of this function here and return a value to the caller

 ## Reserved keywords
 Since all user-defined words must start with either `$` or `@`, there is no need for reserved words.
+The implementation/device must take care of only defining function names and object types that do not conflict with built-in keywords for the version of XenonCode that they're using.

 ## Declaring a constant
 Constants are named values that should never change throughout the execution of a program.
 They are fixed values defined at compile-time.